-COM 250 Mediated Communications (3) The course traces human communication from its rhetorical roots of orality and literacy to the medicated technologies of radio, television, and the Internet.
-It will explore how Public Relations, the media and others use Electronic Communication tools to distribute their messages.
+COM 250 Mediated Communications (3) The course traces the history of mediated communication technologies from its rhetorical roots through the beginning of the written work, newspapers, books, magazines, radio, television, the Internet and gaming.
+It will explore how citizens, public relations practitioners, the media, and other professionals use electronic communication tools to distribute their messages.
 Spring semester.
-Prerequisite: COM 101.